Time Machine Backups Could Not Be Disabled

 - Open the Terminal and enter the command

-.
+sudo tccutil reset All.
 Please note that this command will reset all previously granted privacy permissions and settings (not just those for Viscosity).
-Restart your computer, and then attempt grant Viscosity Full Disk Access again.
+Restart your computer, and then attempt to grant Viscosity Full Disk Access again.

 If after these steps Full Disk Access permissions are still not correctly applying, it likely points to a more serious issue with TCC on the local computer.
 We recommend getting in touch with your system administrator or Apple in this case.